 People with different backgrounds may also see unique business opportunities or identify gaps in the market that others might overlook.
 For example, someone born in another country might see the potential for a restaurant serving their native cuisine, or a young, creative entrepreneur might recognize the need for a co-working space in a town with a growing number of remote workers.
 Bellefontaine has successful stories in both cases.

 This kind of idea exchange can also lead to better decision-making and problem-solving.
-When a wide range of perspectives are considered when addressing local issues or planning community initiatives, more inclusive and effective strategies result, considering the needs of all residents.
+When a wide range of perspectives are considered when addressing local issues or planning community initiatives, more inclusive and effective strategies result, taking the needs of all residents into consideration.
 For instance, urban planning might be influenced by the input of both older citizens who have lived in the town for decades and newcomers who bring fresh eyes to its opportunities and challenges.
 This combination of long-term experience and new perspective can lead to innovative solutions that cater to everyone and improve the overall quality of life in the town.

 Creative solutions